Travel and the coronavirus pandemic: Everything you need to know - KESQ

 Travel advisories and bans

 The Level 4 US State Department advisory was previously bumped up to Level 3 on March 11.
-That warning to “reconsider travel” abroad is set to become a “do not travel” directive, sources have told CNN.
+That warning to “reconsider travel” has become a “do not travel” directive.

-A country-by-country list of advisories is available on the State Department website.
+A detailed country-by-country list of advisories is available on the State Department website.

 The US Centers for Disease Control and Prevention has its own list of travel advisories posted online.
 The CDC has advised older adults and other higher-risk groups to “stay home as much as possible.”